dan-subic/ratbags/docs/src/.data/README.md

 This directory contains structural representations of the chargen tables.
-The intent is to have a single source of truth for both the chargen tables in the SRD & the character generator tool.
+The intent is to have a single source of truth for both the chargen tables in the Core Rules & the character generator tool.